anirudh6415/anirudh6415.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 cv_pdf: Anirudh_Resume_new_akaniyar.pdf
 ---
-With a curious mind and a stubborn heart, I aspire to be a Machine Learning engineer and currently pursuing a `Master's` in `Robotics and Autonomous Systems in Artificial Intelligence` at `Arizona State University`.
+With a curious mind and a determined heart, I aspire to build a career as a Machine Learning Engineer.
+I recently completed my `Master's` in `Robotics and Autonomous Systems in Artificial Intelligence` at `Arizona State University`.

 My journey has been an exciting one—from `Interning at DRDO, becoming Data Scientist to studying and researching AI at ASU`.
 My passion for data started as a curious child observing everything around me, and now I’m working on AI projects like `Matching, Ranking, Recommendation, Multimodal, and Multitask learning`.

-When I’m not deep in AI, I love exploring the world through the perspectives of people from diverse backgrounds.
-I enjoy connecting with strangers during my travels and seeing the world through their eyes, and I also have a passion for cooking and baking, which I believe is a scientific process of soothing yourself.
+Outside of work, I enjoy connecting with people from diverse backgrounds during my travels—gaining unique perspectives that enrich both my personal and professional life.
+I also find joy in cooking and baking, which I see as a soothing and scientific expression of creativity.

-I envision myself to be a Machine Learning engineer, always eager to learn and create to positively impact the intersection of technology and life.
-My vision is to contribute to advancements that enhance our world and make it a better place. [**A peek into my life experiences..**](../others/)<i class="fa fa-camera-retro fa-1x" aria-hidden="true"></i>
+As I step into the professional world, I am actively seeking Machine Learning or Data Science roles where I can continue learning, solving real-world problems, and making meaningful contributions at the intersection of technology and human experience. [**A peek into my life experiences..**](../others/)<i class="fa fa-camera-retro fa-1x" aria-hidden="true"></i>

 > Access my structured notes and guides here: